MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/passwordless.md

   >Users can reset their password using <kbd>CTRL</kbd>+<kbd>ALT</kbd>+<kbd>DEL</kbd> > **Manage your account**

 Windows Hello for Business passwordless doesn't affect the initial sign-in experience and local accounts.
 It only applies to subsequent sign-ins for Microsoft Entra ID accounts.
 It also doesn't prevent a user from signing in with a password when using the *Other user* option in the lock screen.\
-The password credential provider is hidden only for the last signed in user who signed in with strong credentials.
+The password credential provider is hidden only for the last signed in user who signed in Windows Hello or a FIDO2 security key.
 Windows Hello for Business passwordless is not about preventing users from using passwords, rather to guide and educate them to not use passwords.

 This article explains how to enable Windows Hello for Business passwordless and describes the user experiences.